nus-cs2103/website-base/admin/project-constraints.md

     *   do not require any installation by the user of your software.
     *   do not violate other constraints.

-  and is subjected to prior approval by us.<br>
+  and is subjected to prior approval by the teaching team.<br>
   %%**Reason:** We will not allow third-party software that can interfere with the learning objectives of the module.%%

   Please ==post in the [forum]({{module_org}}/forum/issues) your request to use a third-party libraries== _before_ you start using the library.
 Once a specific library has been approved for one team, other teams may use it without requesting permission again.<br/>